List of Ulster Rugby players of the professional era: Brad Free

 Born 10 June 1971.
 Scrum half.
-Born in Queenland, Australia, to an Irish mother.
+Born in Queensland, Australia, to an Irish mother.
 Played for Saracens, and represented Ireland A in 1997, but had a serious ankle injury in that match.
 After recovering from injury, played for Bective Rangers and was an unused substitute for Leinster before sustaining a neck injury.
 Signed by Ulster in 2000.
 Started all six Heineken Cup matches, scoring 1 try, all six Interpro matches, scoring 1 try, and two friendlies in 2000–01.
 Made 2 starts and 2 substitute appearances, scoring 1 try, in 2001–02.
 Emigrated to the US in 2002.